ScottSallinen/lollipop/cmd/lp-push-relabel/README.md

 - C: No message aggregation, using array to store neighbours, destination of each edge is treated as a new neighbour
 - D: No message aggregation, using array to store neighbours, no duplicate neighbours
 - E: No message aggregation, using array to store neighbours, no duplicate neighbours, tracks incoming ResCap
-- E: No message aggregation, using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0
+- F: No message aggregation, using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0
-- G: With message aggregation (copy), using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0
+- G: Message passing with aggregation (copy heights on retrieve), using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0
-- H: With message aggregation (shared heights array), using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0
+- H: Message passing with aggregation (directly access heights in the inbox), using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0
+- I: Based on F, Pure message passing, using array to store neighbours, no duplicate neighbours, tracks incoming ResCap, skip sending heights if ResCapIn == 0, track index of the next push target in discharge